-Embedded systems are a major global market, controlling a broad range of everyday and specialised devices.
-They are vital elements of, for example, modern motor vehicles.
-Skills in embedded systems development are in demand with employers such as General Motors, Volvo, BMW, Mercedes, Toyota, Mazda, Scania and many others.
+Embedded Systems are a major global market, controlling a broad range of everyday and specialised devices.
+They are, among others, vital elements in modern motor vehicles.
+An education in Embedded Systems development is therefore in high demand with employers such as General Motors, Volvo, BMW, Mercedes, Toyota, Mazda, Scania and many others.

-The programme is central to today's and tomorrow's labour market, both in Sweden and internationally.
-With a Master's degree in Embedded Systems from Uppsala University you are well prepared for a career in industry or research.
+The programme is central to today's and tomorrow's labour market, both in Sweden and abroad.
+With a Master's degree in Embedded Systems from Uppsala University you are well prepared for a career in industry and research.